top of page

 South China Sea

 The South China Sea is one of the most prolific hydrocarbon regions of the world, rivalling the Persian Gulf or any other comparable region.
-However, a slew of issues including, but not limited to, strategic, political, economic and administrative paradigms thwart gas and oil extraction for now.
+However, a slew of issues including, but not limited to, strategic, political, economic and administrative paradigms thwart gas and oil extraction, for now.
 Military confrontation and all out war for control of these massive resources is building as I write this article.
 Read More

 Yemen